mfulmer1138/nodered_devimage/README.md

         +-- settings.js
 ```

-Run `./setup.sh` merge all subflows into the default `flows.json` and build the container.
+Run `./setup.sh` merge all subflows into the default `flows.json` and build the `devimage` container.
 This setup script will call the `merge_flows.json` script to build `flows.json` from the individual subflow scripts found in the `subflows` directory.
 The container build is executed with the following arguments:
 ```sh
 docker build -t devimage:latest .
 ```